grace-pulsaqua/cstoolbox-ai-advisor/readme.md

 ## Can I adapt it for another subject?

 This general setup can be replicated for any other subject matter.
+To do this, go through the following steps:
+- Clone the repository and connect with all the required APIs.
-Just swap out the qdrant vector store to one containing your database of subject-relevant resources and it's ready to go!
+- Create a qdrant vector store for your database of subject-relevant resources.
+- Adjust the system prompt and streamlit interface to reflect your intended use case.

 ## How can it be improved?